Copying a DB snapshot for Amazon RDS - Amazon Relational Database Service

 Specify this parameter if you are copying a snapshot from one AWS Region to another, and your DB instance uses a non-default option group.

 If your source DB instance uses Transparent Data Encryption for Oracle or Microsoft SQL Server, you must specify this parameter when copying across Regions.
-For more information, see Option group considerations.
+For more information, see Considerations for option groups.

 • KmsKeyId – The KMS key identifier for an encrypted DB snapshot.
 The KMS key identifier is the Amazon Resource Name (ARN), key identifier, or key alias for the KMS key.